 We particularly have filled our homes with plastic.
 The production of tiny microscopic micro plastic particles has now entered the food chain.
 The oceans are full of this pollution.
 And the thing is, we can have an effect on this by choosing to purchase things differently.
 Just like many places are now banning plastic straws and paper cotton buds have become the norm.
 The tide is changing.
 Just not quickly enough!

-How Are Some Ways We Could Change To Help Produce A Zero Waste World?
+How Can You Change To Help Produce A Zero Waste World?

-- Go partially or fully meat free – Avoiding meat and dairy products is the single biggest way of reducing your environmental impact.
+Avoiding meat and dairy products is the single biggest way of reducing your environmental impact.
 This source explains why.
 Try and reduce food waste as much as you can.
 And compost your old veg.

-- Do consider making or buying reusable kitchen roll, makeup removers,unsponges, cloth nappies, reusable sandwich wraps instead of plastic ziplock bags, a menstrual cup and reusable sanitary pads.
-Yes, they may be more of a faff, but they do save the planet.
-See all my zero waste kitchen swaps, and zero waste bathroom swaps ideas.
+Do consider making or buying reusable kitchen roll, makeup removers,unsponges, cloth nappies, reusable sandwich wraps instead of plastic ziplock bags, a menstrual cup and reusable sanitary pads.
+Yes, they may be more of a faff, but they are so much more eco friendly.
+Much less plastic going to landfills.

-- When you do declutter or throw anything away, sort it properly and reuse if possible.
+When you do declutter or throw anything away, sort it properly and reuse if possible.
 Sell on if you can.
 Free local facebook groups are brilliant if you’re looking for something or getting rid of larger items.

 I am not going to pretend that all the changes are going to be easy.
 It is quite hard giving up all the little things that we have come to expect and rely on in life.
 Like non-recyclable plastic, single use items, coffee capsules, fast fashion.